wp-plugins/webcomic/readme.txt

 - [Issue Tracker](http://github.com/mgsisk/webcomic/issues)
 - [Email Support](mailto:support@webcomic.nu)

+== Upgrade Notice ==

+= 4 =

+Existing Webcomic users should read this before upgrading: http://github.com/mgsisk/webcomic/wiki/Upgrading

+== Special Thanks ==

+To [Mihari](http://katbox.net) for ongoing feedback and feature suggestions.

+To [Seel](http://twitter.com/webcrumblick), [Kikirini](http://twitter.com/Kikirini) [Natty Bumpercar](http://twitter.com/nattybumpercar), and the many other users that helped to resolve legacy upgrade issues.

+To [BigBagel](http://twitter.com/DrPotatoMonster), [Miluette](http://twitter.com/miluette), [LordRembo](http://twitter.com/lordrembo), [Fesworks](http://twitter.com/fesworks), [Naomiyaki](http://twitter.com/naomiyaki), [AlexWoolfson](http://twitter.com/alexwoolfson), and [Kuipou](http://twitter.com/kuipou) for pre-release testing and feedback, and to the thousands of users that share their amazing work with Webcomic.

+To everyone that continues to use and support Webcomic.

 == Changelog ==

 You can follow changes as they happen at [the master repository on GitHub](https://github.com/mgsisk/webcomic/commits/master).